pedromattos11/Beecrowd/README.md

 ## How to Use

-1. Click on the language folder you are interested in.
+1. Click on the language folder you are interested in
-2. Browse the exercises and solutions in that language.
+2. Browse the exercises and solutions in that language
 3. Explore and learn from the code!

 ## Contact with me